 Sound waves are essentially air vibrations.
 There are two fundamental characteristics of a sound wave: frequency and volume.
 The faster sound waves vibrate, the higher the frequency and the higher the pitch.

 Frequency, in hertz (Hz), is the unit by which the depth of sound is measured (high or low).
 Hearing test frequencies range from 125 hertz (low-pitched sounds) to 8,000 hertz (high-pitched sounds).

-Typical high-frequency sounds are the chirping of the birds, falling rain, or the voices of children.
-Examples of low frequency sounds are the growl of a tiger or the low rumble of an ocean liner.
+Typical high-frequency sounds are the chirping of birds, falling rain, or the voices of children.
+Examples of low-frequency sounds are the growl of a tiger or the low rumble of an ocean liner.
 People with hearing loss most often have problems understanding the higher frequencies.

 The icons on this diagram depict which sounds are heard at different frequencies:

 The volume sets our perceived loudness of any given tone, and it’s measured in decibels (dB).
 Decibels represent the intensity, or loudness, of a sound.
-Zero decibels is silence, while 140 decibels is the loudness of a jet engine or firecracker.
+Zero decibels are silence, while 140 decibels are the loudness of a jet engine or firecracker.